zotamias/hacktoberfest-foods-survey/README.md

 # Hacktoberfest Foods Survey

 **Hey YOU!
 Yeah, you there!
-Do you want to win a free Github t-shirt?**
+Do you want to win a free Github T-shirt?**

 Well, you're in luck because Hacktoberfest is happening right now!
 Not familiar with Hacktoberfest?
 Well then what are you still here for?
 Go visit the [Hacktoberfest website](https://hacktoberfest.digitalocean.com/)!

+# Instructions